waqasanwaar/A-Self-distillation-Bi-atrial-Segmentation-Network-for-Cardiac-MRI/README.md

 ## Reference

-To cite our papern please use this bibtex.
+To cite our paper/work please use this bibtex.

 ```http
 @inproceedings{anwaar2024self,